quiltdata/quilt/docs/CONTRIBUTING.md

 ### Environment

-Use `pip` to install `t4` locally (including development dependencies):
+Use `pip` to install `quilt` locally (including development dependencies):

 ```bash
 $ cd api/python
 $ pip install -e .[extra]
 ```

-This will create an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) of `t4`, allowing you to modify the code and test your changes right away.
+This will create an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) of `quilt`, allowing you to modify the code and test your changes right away.

 ### Testing